Growing Your REAL Bottom Line

 While working with Arthur Andersen, David Couper developed a process to integrate performance development on a day-to-day process.
 The firm saw that the newest and least senior members of the team were often the ones who had the most contact with clients and were best able to provide enhanced service solutions.
 Developing them was key!
 The process integrated on-the-spot coaching and mentoring so that employees were highly involved in the project.
 This targeted focus on the employee meant that their performance enhanced as they experienced that they mattered and their work had value.

-DCC believes that everyone should be happy, engaged and fulfilled at work.
+DCC believes that everyone should be happy, engaged, and fulfilled at work.
 Career development is vital to that goal.
-It starts with assessing who we are, working out what careers will work for our pocketbook and our purpose in life.
+It starts with assessing who we are, and working out what careers will work for our pocketbook and our purpose in life.
 We provide career development as an integrated package of learning content, group and 1:1 coaching, and structured activities for long-term success.
 The goal is to develop the people in alignment with the goals of the organization so that they produce extraordinary results.

 David Couper is an expert on careers and career development, appearing on over 100 television, radio and other outlets’ programs.
 He and his team have coached hundreds of individuals, from executives making seven figures to entry-level employees making seven dollars an hour, on how to be successful in their careers.
 His book “Outsiders on the Inside: How to have a Winning Career Even When You Don’t Fit in!” was an Amazon Best Seller in 2010.